openstad/openstad-docs/technical/api/email.md

 ## Notifications to Moderators

-Notifications can be send to moderators for newly submitted ideas and updates to ideas.
+Notifications can be send to moderators to let them know if ideas and argumens have been created or edited on their site.

-Also possible to configure per site:
+The e-mail template is also configrable per site:

 ```
 {